Yandex Cloud

 5. Check that the settings are correct by clicking Check connection.

-6. After successfully checking the connection, click Save changes.
+6. After a successful connection test, click Save changes.

 screen06